Qz07/powerOutage-Analysis/README.md

 # Power Outage Analysis with States Economic Performance
+Qirui Zheng, Guoxuan Xu

 # Introduction
 Imagine you are training a machine learning model on your company server, and unexpectedly, the power goes off!
 Now, the model that you have spent the whole afternoon training on is gone.
 You realize that you have lost your chance of getting a promotion this year.
 As data scientist whose life depends on the supply of electricity, we are curious about the driving factors that cause major power outages with high severity.

 This project will investigate the relationship between economic performance, measured by Gross State Product(GSP), and the severity of major power outages, measured by outage duration in minutes in the United States from January 2000 to July 2016.
-The major outages are defined by the Department of Energy as those affecting at least 50,000 customers or causing an unplanned firm load loss of at least 300 MW. (create citation).
+The major outages are defined by the Department of Energy as those affecting at least 50,000 customers or causing an unplanned firm load loss of at least 300 MW.
+(Mukherjee et al. 2018).
 Each row in the dataset describes a specific event of a major power outage.
 There are in total 56 columns and separated into 7 major categories.
 They are Time, Geographical information, causes, consumption, customer population, economic outcome, and land use characteristics.
 With our purpose in discovering the weight of economic factors that contributes to major power outages, the columns that we will be analyzing in depth on are specifically the columns named: `OUTAGE.DURATION`, `PC.REALGSP.REL`, and `UTIL.REALGSP.
 CONTRI.PROP`.
 In `OUTAGE.DURATION`, the data are in the format of floats containing the duration of the outage in minutes. `PC.REALGSP.REL`, is the relative per captia of GSP compared to total per capital real GDP of the US. `UTIL.REALGSP.CONTRI.PROP`, this column is produced in similar format to the column from above taking the relative per captia of GSP for industry related contributions over the total real GSP.
 This step is performed later during the Cleanign and EDA phase.

 Considering the fact that industrial customers require the highest amount of energy and their output can be directly represented by the states' GSP statistic.
 A robust GSP statistic may indicate a state's capacity to invest in and maintain critical infrastructure, potentially reducing the severity and duration of power outages.
 Conversely, states with weaker economic performance may experience longer outage times due to less well-made infrastructure.